 Many Waterloo graduates become lawyers and we can help you with your first step to becoming a lawyer: earning an undergraduate degree.

-Most law schools require at least 3 years of university studies before applying.
+Most law schools require at least three years of university studies before applying.
 Waterloo's 100+ undergraduate programs are excellent preparation for law school and graduates practise in many different areas of law.

 Reviewing the admission requirements for Ontario's law schools will ensure that you properly prepare for applying to law school.